costellobrette/Netflix-Analysis/README.md

 Before pulling my data in, I created the schema 'stg' (shown below under 'Schema Creations') so that when I transferred my data over, I could clearly differentiate between my newly created tables and their data loading sources.
 Afterward, I used DAX Studio to pull in all of my dimension and fact tables from my previous Power BI presentation mentioned above in data sources.
 I then exported the data under the 'Export Data' pane.
 I selected my new database, chose the 'SQL tables' option, and used the schema 'stg' for my tables to be created under.
 Finally, I moved on to begin the schema creation for the new Data Mart using T-SQL against SSMS.

-## 🎞️ <u>Schema Creation</u> 🎞️
+### 🎞️ <ins>Schema Creation</ins> 🎞️
-Below are the four different schemas I created for the DataMart.
+Below are the four different schemas I created for the Data Mart.
 The schema 'stg' was used to pull the data in from DAX Studios, 'vw' was used in the creation of the 'dim' and 'fact' tables, and 'dim' and 'fact' were created for the new tables that would store data and be used for analysis.

 - stg
-+ vw
+- vw
-* dim
+- dim
 - fact

+### 📊 <ins>Data Loading</ins> 📊
+Statments used to load data into the tables for the Data Mart are as follows:

+- INSERT INTO
+- UPDATE
+- SET
+- DROP

+### <u>Links to Schema and Data Loader</u>